 APA 2501.
-PAYROLL ACCOUNTING: 3 Credits, 3 Hours (Spring, Odd Years)

-This course provides students with an understanding of the procedures associated with payroll accounting, including calculating payroll and payroll taxes and procedures for payroll records and reports.
+PAYROLL ACCOUNTING: 3 Credits, 3 Hours (Offered online during Mini-Mester B Fall term) This course provides students with an understanding of the procedures associated with payroll accounting, including calculating payroll and payroll taxes and procedures for payroll records and reports.
 Students will also gain an understanding of various laws regulating payroll applications.